romainr/flink-sql-gateway/docs/demo/README.md

-# Flink SQL Gateway Demo
+# Flink SQL Editor

-The goal is to get an SQL gateway pointed to a Flink cluster with live data for easy demoing of the SQL capabilities.
+The goal is to demo how to execute Flink SQL queries.
+We use the new Flink SQL gateway project and point to a Flink cluster with live data in a docker container.
+Hue is used as the SQL Editor for querying Flink tables.

 ## Setup

-Flink demo cluster is based on https://github.com/ververica/sql-training which has good [setup instructions](https://github.com/ververica/sql-training/wiki/Setting-up-the-Training-Environment):
+Flink demo cluster is based on https://github.com/ververica/sql-training which has easy [setup instructions](https://github.com/ververica/sql-training/wiki/Setting-up-the-Training-Environment):

     git clone https://github.com/ververica/sql-training.git
     cd sql-training
     docker-compose up -d

+Then http://localhost:8081/#/overview should be up.

+[image ]

-Here we start a SQL client container to install the gateway (to avoid installing Flink again) but this could be done locally or in another of the containers.
+Here we start a SQL client container and install the gateway inside (to avoid installing a local Flink as the gateway needs a FLINK_HOME) but this could be done locally or in another containers.

     docker-compose exec sql-client bash

-Grab a [release](https://github.com/ververica/flink-sql-gateway/releases) of the gateway:
+We Grab a [release](https://github.com/ververica/flink-sql-gateway/releases) of the gateway:

     cd /opt
     wget https://github.com/ververica/flink-sql-gateway/releases/download/v0.1-snapshot/flink-sql-gateway-0.1-SNAPSHOT-bin.zip